gideon607/AutoCDG/README.md

 #ALX personal portfolio :::#####
 This is the AutoCDG :
-A Web-app looking to the generation of documentaion
+A Web-app looking at the generation of documentation of github projects for ease of use, effective use of time and energy.